Mayanksinghhh/Role-based-authorization/README.md

 A minimal reference project demonstrating:
 - JWT auth with roles (admin, editor, viewer)
 - API authorization middleware in Express
-- Next.js frontend with client-side guards and conditional UI
+- Next.js frontend with client-side guards and conditional UI and little bit of UI decoration
 - MongoDB (Mongoose) models for Users, Posts, and Logs

 ## Quickstart